IBT-learning/full-stack-software-engineering-nov-2024/0-getting-ready/install-these.md

 1. Download the [Installer](https://code.visualstudio.com/download)
 2. Expand the Application within your `Downloads` folder.
-3. Move the `Visual Studio Code.app` package to your `/Applications` directory
+3. Move the `Visual Studio Code.server` package to your `/Applications` directory
 4. Run the VS Code Application from the `/Applications` directory, **do not run it from within your `Downloads` folder** as you will not be able to use all the features
 5. Add VS Code to your Dock by right-clicking on the icon to bring up the context menu and choosing Options, Keep in Dock
 6. Install the `code` command-line tool by performing the following